web3devs/hedera-hashies/README.md

 - maximum quantity of POAPs in the drop (unlimited if not specified)
 - a claim code that must be used to claim a POAP from a drop (optional)
 - A list of addresses that can claim a POAP (optional)
+- whether a POAP can be transfered
-- whether a POAP is transferable
+- whether a POAP can be burned
 - required assets (optional)
 - required payment (free if not specified)